Planning Effective Professional Development

 Evaluating PD Offerings

-AEII evaluates the quality of PD offerings using a rubric to assess each of the six elements of effective PD.
+AEII evaluated the quality of PD offerings using a rubric to assess each of the six elements of effective PD.
 Elements are scored on a four-point scale, from Not Yet to Exemplary.

 Review our PD rubric to evaluate the effectiveness of your PD.